victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

     return max(allowUnsafe(loadImage(i).data()));
 }
 {{< /highlight >}}
-We could implement a similar approach for the Metadata, but for now I think the idea is clear (and I hope is also sold) to the reader, so further experiments are up to you.
+Now a similar approach could be implemented for the Metadata, but for now I hope the idea is clear[^honestly-sold] to the reader, so further experiments are up to you.

+[^honestly-sold]: Honestly, I hope the idea is _sold_

 ### The result I could live with